- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 Americans, it looks like all of y’all (that’s my American accent.
 I’m very proud of it.) have something similar called “ACH”, or Automated Clearing House transaction.
 You will need the account number and routing number from your checking account, as shown below.

-For more information, check out TD Ameritrade’s page for instructions here at their Funding FAQ.
+For more information, check out Vanguard page for funding instructions here.

-Although there are no account maintenance fees with Questrade or TD Ameritrade, I found that for Questrade if you try to access their “Trading” page with a balance of less than $1000, it will just sit there spinning forever and never load.
+Although there are no account maintenance fees with Questrade, I found that for Questrade if you try to access their “Trading” page with a balance of less than $1000, it will just sit there spinning forever and never load.
 Apparently $1000 is the magic number you need to have to “enable” the trading features.

-OK so while that’s going on, let’s talk about the first and most important decision you have to make when you’re building your investment portfolio: Your Equity Allocation.
+OK so while that’s going on, let’s talk about the first and most important decision you have to make when you’re building your investment portfolio: Your Portfolio Allocation.

 Now, it should be no secret that we’re big fans of Index Investing.
 If you haven’t read our article about Index Investing, please do that now, but to briefly summarize why we love it and will continue to use it: